mahmed13/Particle-Swarm/README.md

 • -m: a mutation rate (default: 0.05)

-• -g: a maximum number of generations (default: 50) • -r: a random seed (default: -1)
+• -g: a maximum number of generations (default: 50)

 • -r: a random seed (default: -1)